-Program: Parks Program Sub-program: Parks Project Name: Parks General Development Submission ID: 6065 Location: Various Locations Cost: \$400,000 OBI: \$ - Funding Sources: Parks Development DCC: Parks Development City Assist: \$376,200 \$23,800 Scope: Upgrades to existing parks are required to respond to emergency requests and ongoing grow the community.
-This program funds improvements of existing park amenities and facilities whare not part of other park capital programs, yet are required to support the increased use as a result of an increasing resident population.
-This funding allows the City the ability to be respond to Council direction and appropriate public requests which align with existing strategic plans, discrete, site-specific park enhancements will address our community's needs for ongoing partimprovements to infrastructure, equipment and landscape amenities.
-Examples of projects that have been funded by the General Development program include no walkways and pathways, new con leash areas, benches and other pa sport amenities. nmunity gardens, c ommunity gathering g spaces, new dogs off-
+Program: Parks Program Sub-program: Parks Project Name: Parks General Development Submission ID: 6065 Location: Various Locations Cost: \$400,000 OBI: \$ - Funding Sources: Parks Development DCC: Parks Development City Assist: \$376,200 \$23,800 Scope: Upgrades to existing parks are received the community.
+This program fund are not part of other park capital presult of an increasing resident poto Council direction and appropriate discrete, site-specific park enhancing improvements to infrastructure, equal to the community of is improvements or rograms, yet are re pulation.
+This fund te public requests ements will addres f existing park amer equired to support the ing allows the City the which align with exists our community's nities and facilities which ne increased use as a the ability to be responsive sting strategic plans.
+These Examples of projects that have be walkways and pathways, new com leash areas, benches and other page 1. munity gardens, c ommunity gathering g spaces, new dogs offsport amenities.